JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/5_project.md

     </div>
 </div>

-&nbsp;&nbsp;&nbsp;&nbsp; Once I got the cubes working, I started working on the character.
+Once I got the cubes working, I started working on the character.
 Because you can not use this technique to place magnets on the top and bottom of the body and on the left and right, I had to split the body into multiple pieces.
-It also took a few iterations to get them to print correctly, and I had to rip out the magnets from failed prints a cople times.
+It also took a many iterations to get them to print correctly, and I had to rip out the magnets from failed prints a couple times.